 Found in: Lip products, hair products, makeup, sunscreen, antiperspirant/deodorant, fragrance, creams, and exfoliates.

 Other names: BHA, BHT

 Side effects: The European Commission on Endocrine Disruption has determined that there is strong evidence that BHA is a human endocrine disruptor.
-Used as a preservatives, BHA and BHT can induce allergic reactions in the skin, the underdevelopment of the reproductive systems and changes in testosterone levels.
+Used as a preservative, BHA and BHT can induce allergic reactions in the skin, the underdevelopment of the reproductive systems, and changes in testosterone levels.